shaiss/agapi/docs/content-studios-prd/04-ai-collective-management.md

 Labs will allow users to:

-- Select existing AI follower collectives for experiments
+- Select existing AI follower collectives for experiments via adding them to a circle
 - Assign collectives to specific circles within a lab
 - Configure different behavior parameters for collectives in different experimental contexts